 It was a lovely Sunday in Mai.
 My friends and I are digesting some hay and enjoy a fresh breeze blowing through the canyon.
 Winter is coming and we praise ourselves lucky to be in the canyon on such a lovely day.
-It is a good day for condor viewing and the tourists who come to our oasis would probably get a good show.
-They will first do the Colca Canyon Hike before they get to us.
+It is a good day for condor viewing and the tourists who come to our oasis would probably get a good show on their Colca Canyon tour.
+They will first do the Colca Canyon hike before they get to us.
 I’m all giddy and excited for them!
 What a nice day.

 Mani to the rescue

 It is around lunch time when my owner comes to get me.
 I’m surprised.
 We normally stand in the shade of the trees of the oasis all day and only go up really early in the morning.
 My owner puts a rope around my head and saddles me up.
 Where would we be going?
 What would we be doing?
 I have a bad feeling about this.